 Aimee is supporting the Angling Trust’s ‘We Fish As One’ community inclusivity campaign that promotes the life changing benefits of fishing.

 The Angling Trust’s We Fish as One campaign – #WeFishAsOne Capitalising on the recent interest in angling during and since Covid lockdowns, the campaign promotes the sport’s community building opportunities, mental health benefits and consistently strong safeguarding record.
 Angling has a unique and timely offering to address key insights that speak of ongoing barriers to inclusivity.
-Currently just 7% of people who fish identify as an ethnic minority and a recent OnePoll survey for the Angling Trust revealed that 1 in 20 (6%) respondents said they didn’t feel represented in angling based on their gender identity, sexual orientation, ethnicity or culture.
-Seven We Fish as One pilot sites across England have been identified as places to generate community partnerships, with particular focus given to: Women, parents and carers, ethnic minority groups, young people, disabled people, LGBT+ communities and those with long-term health conditions.
+Currently just 7% of people who fish identify as ethnically diverse and a recent OnePoll survey for the Angling Trust revealed that 1 in 20 (6%) respondents said they didn’t feel represented in angling based on their gender identity, sexual orientation, ethnic diversity or culture.
+Seven We Fish as One pilot sites across England have been identified as places to generate community partnerships, with particular focus given to: Women, parents and carers, ethnically diverse groups, young people, disabled people, LGBT+ communities and those with long-term health conditions.
 The Angling Trust’s We Fish as One campaign is duel funded by Sport England through its Uniting the Movement vision and the Environment Agency through rod fishing licence income.
 For more information on the We Fish as One campaign please visit www/anglingtrust.net/getfishing/we-fish-as-one

 The Angling Trust’s ‘Get Fishing’ campaign is proudly supported by